pixelgrade/backstage/README.md

 _2019-11-06_
 * Added support for injecting custom CSS and JS in the Customizer.
 * Added support for UTF-8 characters in the button text.
-* Added support for extra query arguments to the REST API endpoint
+* Added support for extra query arguments to the REST API endpoint.
+* Made sure that settings data in conditionally hidden fields is persistent so you wouldn't lose you custom code.

 ### 1.3.0
 _2019-10-08_